sst/guide/_chapters/configure-cognito-user-pool-in-serverless.md

 comments_id: configure-cognito-user-pool-in-serverless/164
 ---

-Now let's look into setting up Cognito User Pool through the `serverless.yml`.
+Now let's look into setting up the Cognito User Pool through the `serverless.yml`.
 It should be very similar to the one we did by hand in the [Create a Cognito user pool]({% link _chapters/create-a-cognito-user-pool.md %}) chapter.

 ### Create the Resource